-Strong analgesic drugs such as morphine are extremely important both for the treatment of pain and for the medical and social consequences of opiate (heroin) addiction.
-The laboratory uses in vitro and in vivo models to characterize the mechanism of action of these drugs.
+Strong analgesic drugs such as morphine are extremely important for the treatment of pain and the medical and social consequences of opiate (heroin) addiction.
+The Traynor lab uses in vitro and in vivo models to characterize the mechanism of action of these drugs.

 - Ph.D., Medicinal Chemistry, University of Aston, U.K.